 If selected as JIB’s Program Monitor

-- You will watch and write a review for television programs designated by JIB for a one (1) year period starting from June 1, 2018 through May 31, 2019.
+- You will watch and write a review for television programs designated by JIB for a one (1) year period starting June 1, 2019 through May 31, 2020.
 JIB will give you an advanced notice regarding which programs to be watched and reviewed by you.
 At the end of the one (1) year period, JIB may request the extension of your monitoring term.